-The Investigator went on to set out how Options should put things right, by calculating if Mr A would have been better off remaining in the AFPS and paying him compensation.
-They also said Options should pay Mr A £500 for the distress and inconvenience caused.
+The Investigator went on to set out how Options should put things right, by calculating if Mr V would have been better off remaining in the AFPS and paying him compensation.
+They also said Options should pay Mr V £500 for the distress caused.

-Mr A accepted the Investigator's view, but Options didn't respond.
-So, the complaint has been passed to me for a final decision.
+Mr V accepted the Investigator's findings, but Options didn't respond.
+So, as no agreement could be reached, the complaint has been passed to me for a final decision.